AdaBlock-dLLM: Semantic-Aware Diffusion LLM Inference via Adaptive Block Size: Introduction

-To address these limitations, we first investigate how confidence scores evolve during dLLM denoising and sampling.
-Our statistical analysis in \Secref{method:confidence_dynamics} reveals a volatility band (VB), a region where confidence fluctuates dynamically.
-VB regions exhibit semantics structure, which can be exploited to dynamically adapt block size during runtime.
-Based on these insights and observations, we propose an adaptive block-size decoding method for dLLM inference, termed \adablock{}, which adopts a semantic-aware approach that adaptively adjusts block boundaries (\Figref{fig:intro_cases}, right).
-Specifically, \adablock{} dynamically aligns block size with the length of semantic blocks, as categorized by special semantic tokens (e.g., periods and \texttt{\textbackslash n}), enabling dLLM to perform efficient decoding while mitigating the limitations of fixed-size approaches.
+To address these limitations, we begin by investigating how confidence scores evolve across decoding steps.
+Our statistical analysis identifies a volatility band (VB), a region in which confidence fluctuates markedly over time.
+VB regions encode local semantic structure, which can be exploited to dynamically adapt block size during runtime.

-Importantly, \adablock{} is a training-free and plug-and-play enhancement to the existing semi-AR decoding paradigm.
-Across comprehensive experiments on various benchmarks, we demonstrate that \adablock{} improves accuracy by up to $5.3\%$ while achieving throughput comparable to prior dLLM acceleration methods (\Figref{fig:acc_speed}).
+To address these limitations, we analyze how confidence scores evolve across decoding steps.
+Our statistical analysis identifies the volatility band (VB), a region in which confidence exhibits high temporal variance over time.
+We find that VBs often coincide with local semantic units, providing a signal that can be leveraged to adapt block sizes at inference time.
+Motivated by this observation, we propose \adablock{}, a training-free, plug-and-play adaptive block-size scheduler for semi-AR dLLM inference that adjusts block boundaries in a semantics-aware manner (\Figref{fig:intro_cases}, right).
+Specifically, \adablock{} aligns block size with semantic boundaries, indicated by semantic delimiter tokens (e.g., periods and \texttt{\textbackslash n}), thereby improving sampling quality.
+Based on comprehensive experiments on various benchmarks, we demonstrate that \adablock{} improves accuracy by up to $5.3\%$ while achieving throughput comparable to prior dLLM acceleration methods (\Figref{fig:acc_speed}).
 Gains are especially pronounced under KV caching, where fixed block sizes further compromise semantic consistency.
-Our results motivate semantics-aware training objectives for block-diffusion models that emphasize context preservation.
+Our results motivate exploring semantics-aware training objectives for diffusion language models that better preserve contextual coherence.

-In summary, our contributions are threefold: \begin{itemize}[leftmargin=*] \item We systematically analyze the semi-autoregressive sampling paradigm, and identify the inaccuracy and inefficiency behind fixed block size settings (\Secref{method:confidence_dynamics} and \Secref{method:motivation}). \item We propose \adablock, a training-free, plug-and-play technique that enhances existing semi-autoregressive decoding paradigm, which dynamically adjusts block sizes based on the confidence of semantic delimiter tokens (\Secref{method:adablock}). \item We conduct extensive experiments demonstrating that \adablock{} improves accuracy by up to $5.3\%$ over state-of-the-art methods under the same speed budget (\Secref{sec:experiment}). \end{itemize}
+In summary, our contributions are threefold: \begin{itemize}[leftmargin=*] \item We systematically analyze the semi-autoregressive decoding paradigm, and identify the inaccuracy and inefficiency behind fixed block size settings (\Secref{method:confidence_dynamics} and \Secref{method:motivation}). \item We propose \adablock, a training-free, plug-and-play technique that enhances the existing semi-autoregressive decoding paradigm, which dynamically adjusts block sizes based on the confidence of semantic delimiter tokens (\Secref{method:adablock}). \item We conduct extensive experiments demonstrating that \adablock{} improves accuracy by up to $5.3\%$ over state-of-the-art methods under the same speed budget (\Secref{sec:experiment}). \end{itemize}